qiaoliangxiang/cfa/readme.md

 This repository contains the notes I created when preparing CFA.
 Those notes were written using Microsoft Word in Mac.
 A lot of latex math formulae were used, which cannot be correctly recognized in Windows.
-Hence, I share the PDF format.
+So I share the PDF here.

 CFA Level 1
 ===========